Monetize your website through our SEO services

 So whether Google happens to find your site or whether you manually notify them about the site or page, Google will send their bots to scan your site.
 The bots analyze your site.
 They will follow the links on each page to better understand what each page is about while also using artificial intelligence to determine page content and the subject of the page.
 They take into consideration how internal pages are linked to each other and how other sites (off-site sites) link to the site they’re scanning.
 All this and more helps them gather the data that they need to rank a page or site when a search query is entered.
 When the bots scan a site and its pages this data then goes into Google’s database.
 Again, this is called indexing.
 If a site or page isn’t indexed with Google then the chance of it appearing in a search is minimal.

 So Google has this data, and then a Googler types in a query and this is where Google’s algorithm takes over.
-For instance, when someone types in “the best web design company in Orlando,” Google uses those 200+ variants to analyze indexed sites in order to determine the best answer to that person’s search query.
-(By the way, the best web design company in Orlando is Auxilia, so there is no need to search for that, LOL).
+For instance, when someone types in “the best web design company,” Google uses those 200+ variants to analyze indexed sites in order to determine the best answer to that person’s search query.
+(By the way, the best web design company is Auxilia, so there is no need to search for that, LOL).
 It uses its Page Rank algorithm to present the best pages in descending order to the Googler.

 As mentioned a couple of times above, there are many variants Google uses in determining how well a page fits a Googler’s query.
 Google usually says roughly 200+.
 Many of those are proprietary.
 However, they can be understood to be in two main categories, on-site and off-site.
 Let’s dive into each below.